enceris/enceris.github.io/p/1/raw.md

 Lyra, one of the graceful cities of Azura.
 The river coming from the lake pours out as a waterfall into this gorge.
-From the looks of it, many sought out others to form teams, while others began laying traps---Morgaine's words have pushed many of us to think of murder, it seems.*
+From the looks of it, many sought out others to form teams, while others began laying traps---Alice's words have pushed many of us to think of murder, it seems.*

 *For an Aesir, we don standard gear for soldiers.
 The difference between